MJbanner2

 Greece Bailout Update

+For months, citizens of Greece have been protesting against the possibility of very strict austerity measures being placed upon them.
+There have been riots that have occurred because of these measures as well as the potential bailout that Greece had requested.
 Now, a deal has finally been reached.
 The eurozone and the International Monetary Fund (IMF) have agreed to supply Greece with €130 billion ($170 billion) in additional bailout loans.
 The fear was that Greece would default in March without these additional funds.
 According to the terms of this new program, private bondholders have agreed to take greater losses on their end, while Athens is forced to commit to these very severe but ambitious austerity measures that the citizens have long been against.
+These austerity measures including...

 Wednesday, February 15, 2012